apache/trafficcontrol/docs/source/api/deliveryservices_id_safe.rst

 	]}

 ..
-[1] Users with the "admin" or "operations" roles will be able to edit *any* Delivery Service, whereas other users will only be able to edit Delivery Services that their tenant has permissions to edit.
+[1] Users with the "admin" or "operations" roles will be able to edit *any*:term:`Delivery Service`, whereas other users will only be able to edit :term:`Delivery Service`\ s that their tenant has permissions to edit.
 ..
-[2] This only applies to HTTP-routed Delivery Services
+[2] This only applies to HTTP-routed :term:`Delivery Service`\ s
 ..
 [3] See :ref:`multi-site-origin`
 ..
-[4] This only applies to DNS-routed Delivery Services
+[4] This only applies to DNS-routed :term:`Delivery Service`\ s
 ..
-[5] These fields are required for HTTP-routed and DNS-routed Delivery Services, but are optional for (and in fact may have no effect on) STEERING and ANY_MAP Delivery Services
+[5] These fields are required for HTTP-routed and DNS-routed :term:`Delivery Service`\ s, but are optional for (and in fact may have no effect on) STEERING and ANY_MAP :term:`Delivery Service`\ s